dramaturg/geskripte/README.md

 ##### make.soup
 Makefile to mirror the images you posted on soup.io

+##### mkv\_add\_lang
+Reads audios track information from MKV files and outputs rename commands to reflect the language of them in the filename.
+Only works with a naming scheme ending with ").mkv".

 ##### myip\_opendns.sh
 Small wrapper around dig to query opendns.com.
 Returns ones public IP address.